David Dark

+David Dark (1969-present) is an American author of books on philosophy and Christianity.
+He is also a lecturer and professor of theology, and teaches at a women’s correctional facility.

 Early life and education

 Dark was born in 1969.
 He earned a BA from Middle Tennessee State University.
 He received his PhD from Vanderbilt University, in 2011.

 Career

 Dark began his career teaching high school English.
-As of 2024, Dark was listed among the faculty of the College of Liberal Arts and Social Sciences at Belmont University, where his title was Associate Professor of Religion and the Arts.
-He also teaches at the Charles Bass Correctional Facility and the Tennessee Prison for Women.
+He now teaches at the College of Liberal Arts and Social Sciences at Belmont University as an associate professor of religion and the arts.
+Dark also teaches at the Tennessee Prison for Women and formerly taught at the now defunct Charles Bass Correctional Facility.

-Writing

-Among the works that Dark has written are: